SamP923/ctf-writeups/SqrtCTFs/septRound/septRound.md

 e = 3
 c = 1668144786171137605311207197306944260478050012349906224126603002897455362394099285517422760838331356624110177579827875805257224612660500133080543787474026595048166638720426396963970753973937038866496085024710487212750758818995532990329189
 ```
 This is RSA!
-Credit to <https://blog.kuhi.to/picoctf_2019_crypto_writeup> becuase I still don't know how to do it.
+Credit to <https://blog.kuhi.to/picoctf_2019_crypto_writeup> for the process.

 ```
 ciphertext = plaintext ^ e mod n = plaintext ^ e, if plaintext ^ e < n